akerpelm/infinote/README.md

 * Users may group notes by tag in order to keep tabs on all notes that fall within a specific category.
 * Tags are just another way to group notes.
 * A note may have multiple tags, and may be added to an existing, or new tag.
+* Error handling present on tag creation.
+Duplicate tags may not be created.

 ![Tag](https://user-images.githubusercontent.com/77806372/122686789-1bd93a80-d1e1-11eb-9917-86d497ed3616.gif)